The Archetypes of Emotional Intelligence

 Emotional Intelligence Is More Than Emotion

-Emotional intelligence (EI or EQ) is the ability to recognize, understand, and manage both my own emotions and the emotions of the people around me.
+Emotional intelligence (EI or EQ) is the ability to recognize, understand, and manage both our own emotions and the emotions of the people around us.
 It is one of the most important dimensions of human maturity because it shapes communication, relationships, leadership, perception, and the ability to remain psychologically balanced under pressure.

 A person may possess a high IQ and still struggle emotionally.
 History repeatedly demonstrates this truth.
 Brilliant minds often collapse beneath unresolved emotional fragmentation.
 Visionaries may become isolated within perception itself.
 Powerful leaders may become consumed by insecurity, fear, or ego instability.